-Route Line Voltage wiring through entrance and through hole in the bottom of the Control Box to connect to Contactor and Ground Lug.
+Route Line Voltage wiring through hole in the bottom of the Control Box and around the side of the shelf to connect to Contactor and Ground Lug.

-Route Low Voltage wiring through entrance ONLY and make ALL low voltage connections to the low voltage pigtails in the area below the Control Box.
+Route Low Voltage wiring through entrance in bottom of control box and make ALL low voltage connections to the low voltage pigtails in the area created by the shelf and the low-volt shield.
 (Two Yellow wires, AC or W,Y,O,BL, & R for HP).
 The pigtail wires have 600V insulation meeting approval for use in high voltage areas.